 If looking for a DEET-free option, California Baby Bug Repellent Spray is one of the best natural insect repellents you can get.
 It has the most positive reviews and more happy customers than many other natural brands.

-It’s made from a blend of essential oils that naturally repel insects, including citronella, lemongrass, and cedar.
+Some essential oils naturally repel insects, including citronella, lemongrass, and cedar.
 This spray may be a little pricey compared to some, but the peace of mind you receive from its efficacy makes the price worth it.
 Not many other natural repellents are as effective.

 4. Burt’s Bee’s Herbal Insect Repellent